 Orthodontic treatments can start at six or seven years old.
 It can even begin during the teen years.
 Children will need close supervision while on this treatment.
 Teens need constant reminders with minor supervision.
 The ideal age is early adulthood.
 This can provide the discipline the Invisalign treatment needs to become successful.

-Check out what others are saying about our dental services on Yelp: Invisalign in Port Charlotte, FL.
+Check out what others are saying about our dental services on Google: Invisalign in Port Charlotte, FL.

 Are you considering getting Invisalign in the Port Charlotte area?
 Get more information at https://dragonflydentalportcharlotte.com.